Transport in Athens

 Shipping Lines and Ports

 The ports of Piraeus, Rafina and Lavrion connect Athens with the Greek islands and Greek ports.
 Flying dolphins, high-speed catamarans and traditional ferryboats offer frequent transportation to and from the numerous islands.
 Air-conditioned lounges, comfortable seats, TV screens, game rooms and snack bars make your trip a fun experience.
-There are also ferries running from Limassol in Cyprus (journey time approximately 44 hours) as well as from Italy from Trieste, Venice, Brindisi, Ancona and Bari to Patra (journey time from Patra to Athens by train or drive is three and a half to four hours).
+There are also ferries running from Limassol in (journey time approximately 44 hours) as well as from Italy from Trieste, Venice, Brindisi, Ancona and Bari to Patra (journey time from Patra to Athens by train or drive is three and a half to four hours).

 Rent A Car